dfirtrack/dfirtrack/README.md

 DFIRTrack is developed for deploying on **Debian** or **Ubuntu**.
 Other distributions may work but were not tested yet.
 At the moment the project will be focused on Ubuntu LTS and Debian releases.

-For fast and uncomplicated installation on a dedicated server including all dependencies an (deprecated) [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
+For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
 For testing a docker environment was prepared (see below).

 For a minimal setup the following dependencies are needed: